 Why leadership needs reflection and development more than ever before

-A succinct summary of current findings plus tangible impetus for managers and employees
+A succinct summary of current insights plus tangible impetus for management and employees

 Thomas J. Dettling and Daniel Dettling put it in a nutshell in a guest commentary published in the newspaper Neue Zürcher Zeitung:

-What companies need to successfully master this challenge: targeted development of managers and motivated and creative employees.
-A 2019 Gallup report highlighted the issues that disengage employees, even before the Corona outbreak:
+What businesses need to successfully master this challenge: targeted development of managers and motivated and creative employees.
+A 2019 Gallup report highlighted the issues that disengage employees, even before the Covid-19 outbreak:

 Employees are engaged when they first start a new job in a company – but then lose faith because of the leadership behaviour they have to contend with every day.